Course code D440Apply now

 For detailed summary of all course content please read our programme specification for this course.

-240 UCAS tariff points.
-GCSE (or equivalent) in Mathematics at grade C or above is required.
+96-112 UCAS tariff points - to include GCSE in Mathematics at grade C/4 or above (or equivalent).

 Find out more about qualification options from the UCAS tariff table.